 All guests have shared access to The Greenhouse Spa, where you can relax in a two person cedar hot tub and two person sauna.
 We can also offer the services of our fabulous local beauticians, if you fancy some pampering and relaxation during your stay.
 Guests are welcome to use the spa at any time providing it is not already in use.
 Sadly, this is temporarily closed to help reduce the possible spread of coronavirus.

 Dowland is a small hamlet set in beautiful, unspoilt Devon countryside, looking south towards the northern end of Dartmoor; a perfect venue for a relaxing break or for exploring nearby villages, Dartmoor, Exmoor, RHS Rosemoor and the coastlines of Devon and Cornwall.
 The Old Stable is situated on the Tarka Trail, a 180 mile long trail that follows in the footsteps of the character Tarka the Otter from Henry Williamson’s famous novel.
 The Trail splits into 2 loops and we are situated on the South Loop.
 Also nearby are three Devon Wildlife Reserves, Halsdon, Meeth Quarry, and Ash Moor, which offer some spectacular woodland, river and meadow walks.
 The area is a walkers paradise.
 Halsdon Wood offers a walk which takes you to sites which inspired some of James Ravilious' best-known photographs.
 James Ravilious took more than seventy thousand images before his death in 1999 and these can be seen at the Beaford Arts archive, a short drive away at Beaford.
-The Royal Photographic Society called his work “a unique body of work, unparalleled at least in this country for its scale and quality”.

 We hope you will come and see for yourself and enjoy the luxury of space, peace and friendliness we have the privilege to enjoy.